Belter Creole: Nouns and adjectives

-Nouns do not specify the quantity of the objects and do not have different versions for singular and plural versions.
+Nouns are not inflected for grammatical number.
 For example, mang can mean both a person and people.
-The quantity is instead determined by the presence of the quantifiers, numerals, or inferred from context.
-For example wang mang means one person and tu mang means two people The exception are the pronouns, which have both singular and plural forms.
+The quantity is instead determined by the presence of quantifiers or numerals, or inferred from context.
+For example wang mang means one person and tu mang means two people.
+The exceptions are the pronouns, which have both singular and plural forms.

-Nouns may be used attributively to modify other nouns, forming a compound noun.
-Unlike in English, where the modifier typically precedes the word being modified, in Belter the head noun goes first and the one modifying it follows afterward.
-For example, diye beref, which mean birthday, is formed from the words diye, meaning day, and beref, meaning birth.
+Adjectives are placed after the nouns they modify, for example in setara mali, which means little star.

-Adjectives are placed after the nouns they modify, for example in: setara mali, which means little star.
+Nouns can also serve as adjectives, and so follow the nouns they modify.
+For example, diye beref, which means birthday, is formed from the words diye, meaning day, and beref, meaning birth.

 Verbs

-Many verbs can be formed from nouns, by adding du, meaning to do, and to make, in front of the noun.
-For example, by adding du, in front of noun ámolof, which means love, will form du ámolof, which means to love.
-However, adding du, is only required for the verbs that would otherwise function as nouns.
-For the contrast, verb beve, means to drink.
-Additionally, in a few cases, adding the prefix du-, in front of a verb, can change its meaning.
-For example, adding it to verb sensa, which means to feel, will transform it into du-sensa, which means to apologize.
+Many verbs can be formed from nouns by adding du, meaning do and make, before of the noun.
+For example, adding du before the noun ámolof, which translates to the noun love, will form du ámolof, which translates to the verb love.
+Additionally, in a few cases, adding the prefix du- to a verb can change its meaning.
+For example, adding it to the verb sensa, which means feel, produces du-sensa, which means apologize.

 Articles

-Belter Creole has 2 articles, indefinite wa, which corresponds to English a and an, and definite da, which corresponds to English the.
+Belter Creole has two articles: indefinite wa, corresponding to English a and an, and definite da, corresponding to English the.

-An indefinite article wa is used to mark an indefinite noun phrase.
-Indefinite articles are those, which do not refer to a specific identifiable entity.
-For example, in the sentence: tenye wa diye beref gut, which means have a happy birthday.
+The indefinite article wa is used to mark an indefinite noun phrase.
+A noun phrase with an indefinite article does not refer to a specific entity.
+For example, the sentence Tenye wa diye beref gut. means Have a happy birthday.

-A defined article da is used to mark a definite noun phrase.
-Definite articles are used to refer to a particular member of a group.
-For example, in the sentence: kepelésh da seteshang?, which means where is the station?.
-When a noun is marked with da, any attributive nouns or adjectives applied to that noun must also be so marked with it.
-For example, in the sentence: da setara da mali, which means the little star.
-The definite article is also sometimes also used before a person's name, for example da Naomi for name Naomi.
+The definite article da is used to mark a definite noun phrase.
+A noun phrase with a definite article refers to a particular member of a group.
+For example, the sentence Kepelésh da seteshang? means Where is the station?.
+When a noun is marked with da, any attributive nouns or adjectives applied to that noun must also be so marked.
+For example, da setara da mali means the little star.
+The definite article is also sometimes used before a person's name, for example da Naomi for the name Naomi.

 Pronouns

-The language has 2 sets of 3 pronouns, each having singular and plural forms.
-All pronouns in the Belter are gender-neutral.
+The language has two sets of three pronouns, each having singular and plural forms.
+All pronouns in Belter are gender-neutral.
 Plural pronouns are formed by adding the suffix -lowda to singular pronouns.